Promote your brand and services with targeted social media advertising and start reaping the benefits of

 Social media advertising strategies for each platform

-Before embarking on any social media advertising strategy, it’s vital you understand exactly who your intended audience are and where they like to spend time.
+Before embarking on any social media advertising strategy, it’s vital you understand exactly who your intended audience is and where they like to spend time, as this will influence your ad format and placement.
 A good social listening strategy is essential to doing this effectively.
 You may think you know who your target audience is and what their interests are, but these activities can uncover marketing opportunities you never suspected.

 It’s also important to remember that each social media channel has its own audience and engagement method, so what works for one won’t always work elsewhere.
 Aside from the different user bases, each site will have its own platform for running ads, offering a range of formats depending on what you want to achieve.